-In past years the event took place in September in the parking lot at Haney Plaza at 22255 Dewdney Trunk Road in Maple Ridge.
-Haney Plaza doesn’t exist anymore though, so instead of that month and venue, since 2019 the food truck festival has been part of the Maple Ridge Car Free Day event in June instead.
+In past years the Maple Ridge event took place in September in the parking lot at Haney Plaza at 22255 Dewdney Trunk Road.
+Haney Plaza doesn’t exist anymore though.
+Consequently, instead of that month and venue, since 2019 the food truck festival has been part of the Maple Ridge Car Free Day event in June instead.

-In 2020 the event was originally going to take place on Sunday June 21st (which is the Father’s Day Sunday).
+In 2020 the event was originally going to take place on Sunday June 21st (which was the Father’s Day Sunday).
 The event was postponed, however, due to the COVID-19 pandemic.
 The hope was that it would be able to happen in September instead.
-That wasn’t possible, however, and the event in the end was completely cancelled.
+That wasn’t possible, however.
+The event in the end was completely cancelled.